lkj000/amapiano-ai-app/docs/APP_OVERVIEW.md

 **Primary Value**: Comprehensive teaching and learning platform for African music and amapiano specifically.

 **Specific Benefits**:
+- Use the integrated DAW to teach modern music production in an accessible, genre-focused environment.
 - Demonstrate amapiano music theory and cultural significance through interactive examples
 - Provide hands-on learning experiences with real musical content and analysis
 - Show genre evolution and characteristics through historical and cultural context